 The pandemic resulted in many nonprofits moving their in-person events online (conferences, panel discussions, concerts, dance parties, run/walks, cooking classes, galas, etc.).
 Post COVID-19, many of your supporters will want to reconnect in person, but virtual events are here to stay and some nonprofits will even host their events in the metaverse in the coming years.

 You nonprofits can use Facebook Live Video with the “Donate” button for real-time fundraising or create a more formal live online event using Zoom or GoToWebinar.
 Or if your nonprofit uses a service like Paybee, you can easily set up virtual or hybrid fundraising event with online ticketing, an event website, and an online auction.

 The Rainforest Alliance’s virtual global house party, Guardians of the Rainforest, raised $44,579.

 10) Invest in a customer relationship management (CRM) platform.

 If your nonprofit is spending a lot of staff hours and financial resources maintaining an out-of-date CRM, then it may be time to research and select a new CRM that is better suited to modern fundraising trends.
-To get started, view this list of CRMs recommended by Nonprofit Tech for Good.
-In addition, when comparing CRMs, add Funraise and Keela to your list.
-A good first step is to download Keela’s CRM Buyer’s Guide:
+To get started, view this list of top-reviewed CRMs on Capterra and when comparing CRMs, Nonprofit Tech for Good recommends adding DonorPerfect, Network for Good, Funraise, UncommonGood, and Keela to your list.

 A Final Word: Study and mimic large organizations similar to yours in mission and programs.